kubermatic/kubelb/README.md

 ## Overview

-KubeLB is in an open source project to centrally manage load balancers across multicloud and on-prem.
+KubeLB is a project to centrally manage load balancers across multicloud and on-prem.

 ## Architecture

-The overall implementation contains two different parts:

-**Agent**: Controller which is deployed in every user cluster.
-It watches for Services, Ingresses and node changes.

-**Manager**: Controller which is responsible for deploying and configuring the actual LoadBalancer.
-Runs inside the load balancer cluster.

-**Load balancer cluster requirements:**

-* Service type "LoadBalancer" implementation (This can be a cloud solution, or some single cluster implementations)

-* Ingress controller installation

-* Network access to the user cluster nodes with node port range (default: 30000-32767)

-**User cluster requirements:**

-* Load balancer cluster API access
+Please see [docs/architecture.md](./docs/architecture.md) for an overview of the KubeLB architecture.

 ## Installation